Julia Child’s Leek Quiche (“flamiche”)2016-09-07

 There are other film locations to discover while in Paris : This article talks about those places

-Source of the recipeJulia Child's book is a must-have...
+Source of the recipeJulia Child's book "Mastering the Art of French Cooking, Vol.1" is a must-have...

 I initially thought the book would not be very useful, to be honest.
 However I changed my mind : it is very useful !
 Julia captured the traditional recipes, and this information is important to us, food lovers